Leon-Plickat/paige/README.md

 it follows a few simple design choices.

 * Black text on white background, for the highest possible readability
-* Syntax highlighting with bold text instead of any colours, to reduce the visual noise on the screen to a minimum
+* Syntax highlighting mostly with bold text instead of any colours, to reduce the visual noise on the screen to a minimum
 * Avoiding crass contrasts for UI elements
 * Highlighting text by changing the background instead of the foreground colour, with very few exceptions
 * And many more...

+Paige ships with an additional dark variant.
+Behold: Due to the constraints of the 256 colours vim colourschemes are limited to, the darkest colour that is not part of the first sixteen colours (which are usually overridden by terminal colour themes) is 232, which is only a dark gray (`#080808`).

 ## Contributing